-The following discussion highlights certain regulatory items that have impacted the Company's revenues, results of operations, or cash flows for the six months ended June 30, 2014 compared to the six months ended June 30, 2013 or have affected retail customer prices, as authorized by the OPUC.
+The following discussion highlights certain regulatory items that have impacted the Company's revenues, results of operations, or cash flows for the nine months ended September 30, 2014 compared to the nine months ended September 30, 2013 or have affected retail customer prices, as authorized by the OPUC.
 In some cases, the Company has deferred the related expenses or benefits as regulatory assets or liabilities, respectively, for later amortization and inclusion in customer prices, pending OPUC review and authorization.

-• Power Costs-Pursuant to the AUT process, PGE files annually an estimate of power costs for the following year.
+- Power Costs-Pursuant to the AUT process, PGE files annually an estimate of power costs for the following year.
 As part of its 2014 GRC, PGE included a projected \$17 million reduction in power costs in its request for an overall increase in revenues.
-The power cost portion of the request was moved to a separate docket at the OPUC and was approved and included in the overall \$61 million annual revenue increase authorized by the OPUC in the Company's 2014 GRC with new prices beginning January 1, 2014.

-Under the PCAM for 2013, NVPC were within the limits of the deadband, thus no potential refund or collection was recorded.
-The OPUC is currently reviewing the results of the Company's PCAM for 2013, with an order expected by the end of this year.

-• Renewable Resource Costs-Pursuant to its RAC, PGE can recover in customer prices prudently incurred costs of renewable resources that are expected to be placed in service in the current year.
+The power cost portion of the request was moved to a separate docket at the OPUC and was approved and included in the overall \$61 million annual revenue increase authorized by the OPUC in the Company's 2014 GRC with new prices beginning January 1, 2014. - Under the PCAM for 2013, NVPC were within the limits of the deadband, thus no potential refund or collection was recorded.
+The OPUC then issued an order in October 2014 that affirmed no refund or collection would be made during 2015 under the PCAM for 2013. - Renewable Resource Costs-Pursuant to its RAC, PGE can recover in customer prices prudently incurred costs of renewable resources that are expected to be placed in service in the current year.
 The Company may submit a filing to the OPUC by April 1st each year, with prices expected to become effective January 1st of the following year.
-As part of the RAC, the OPUC has authorized the deferral of eligible costs not yet included in customer prices until the January 1st effective date.

-In March 2014, PGE submitted to the OPUC a renewable adjustment clause filing requesting deferral and recovery of the net revenue requirement of Tucannon River in the event that the facility were to come online prior to the inclusion of the project in base rates as proposed in the 2015 GRC.
-The Company estimates that the project will be in service between December 2014 and March 31, 2015.

-PGE did not submit a RAC filing to the OPUC in 2013 as it did not place renewable resources into service during 2013.

-Decoupling-The decoupling mechanism, which the OPUC has authorized through 2016, is intended to provide for recovery of margin lost as a result of a reduction in electricity sales attributable to energy efficiency and conservation efforts by residential and certain commercial customers.
-The mechanism provides for collection from (or refund to) customers if weather adjusted use per customer is less (or more) than that projected in the Company's most recent approved general rate case.

-Pursuant to the Company's 2014 GRC, the OPUC approved a change in the refund or collection period such that it will begin January 1, rather than June 1.
-Accordingly, collection of the estimated \$5 million recorded during 2013, is expected, subject to OPUC approval, to occur largely over a one year period beginning January 1, 2015.
+As part of the RAC, the OPUC has authorized the deferral of eligible costs not yet included in customer prices until the January 1st effective date. - In March 2014, PGE submitted to the OPUC a renewable adjustment clause filing requesting deferral and recovery of the net revenue requirement of Tucannon River in the event that the facility were to come online prior to the inclusion of the project in base rates as proposed in the 2015 GRC.
+The Company estimates that the project will be in service between December 2014 and March 31, 2015. - PGE did not submit a RAC filing to the OPUC in 2013 as it did not place renewable resources into service during 2013. - Decoupling-The decoupling mechanism, which the OPUC has authorized through 2016, is intended to provide for recovery of margin lost as a result of a reduction in electricity sales attributable to energy efficiency and conservation efforts by residential and certain commercial customers.
+The mechanism provides for collection from (or refund to) customers if weather adjusted use per customer is less (or more) than that projected in the Company's most recent approved general rate case. - Pursuant to the Company's 2014 GRC, the OPUC approved a change in the refund or collection period such that it will begin January 1, rather than June 1.
+Accordingly, collection of the estimated \$5 million recorded during 2013 is expected, subject to OPUC approval, to occur largely over a one year period beginning January 1, 2015.

-For the six months ended June 30, 2014, the Company has recorded an estimated collection of \$3 million.
-Any resulting collection from customers for the 2014 year would begin January 1, 2016.
+For the nine months ended September 30, 2014, the Company has recorded an estimated refund of \$3 million.
+Any resulting refund to customers for the 2014 year would begin January 1, 2016.